30DaysOf/next-movies-explore/_explore/README.md

 > Note that this solution is **NOT IDEAL**.
 The **right approach** would be to resolve the dependency conflicts by submitting issues to fix it upstream, or fork/fix-ing them in a local copy.
 Since this is just a demo project, I won't go that route yet.

-### 1.4 Fix the Backend
+### 1.4 Fix the TMDB Integration

 After the last step, you should see the [build/deploy action succeed](https://github.com/30DaysOf/next-movies-explore/actions/runs/3695032225) and the [website url should be live](https://lemon-ground-0d54e8a10.2.azurestaticapps.net/) **but there's a new problem**.

-The site will now show a blank page (with a progress indicator) showing that it is waiting for something ... after a relevant timeout, you get a simple error message:
+The site will now show a blank page (with a progress indicator) showing that it is waiting for something ... after a relevant timeout, you get a simple error message as shown below (with a 500: Internal Server Error in the console)

 ```html
 Backend call failure